narrating-complexity/narrating-complexity.github.io/person-visualize/person-visualize.md

 This page contains a demo for visualizing records from people in the United States Fourteenth Amendment & The Civil Rights Act of 1866 Convention data set from the [Quill Project Database](https://www.quillproject.net/overview_3/143).
 The page consists of five main elements: a committee involvement list, a keyword cloud, a relationship map, an event list, and a voting breakdown.

-This page shows visualization components using a static sample of the dataset.
+This page shows visualization components using a static sample of the dataset, namely referring to Thaddeus Stevens and The House of Representatives.
 To access different committees or people, please see [here](https://www.quillproject.net/person_visualize/143/4564).

 ## Committee Involvement